-- Units, Frequency, & Duration: Once - Criteria for Subsequent Requests: Subsequent requests may be considered for device replacement due to battery end-of-life (EOL) or elective replacement interval (ERI), replacement after infection, the clinical need for different pacing modes, or replacement after manufacturer recall. - Recommended Clinical Approach: Pacemaker implantation is often indicated for various symptomatic cardiac conduction system abnormalities such as sinus node dysfunction (SND), atrioventricular (AV) block, and atrial fibrillation (AF) with a slow ventricular heart rate response whether due to intrinsic conduction system disease, secondary to medications, or produced by an AV node ablation1.
+Pacemaker implantation is often indicated for various symptomatic cardiac conduction system abnormalities such as sinus node dysfunction (SND), atrioventricular (AV) block, and atrial fibrillation (AF) with a slow ventricular heart rate response whether due to intrinsic conduction system disease, secondary to medications, or produced by an AV node ablation2.
 Depending on the clinical status and comorbidities of the patient, the patient may require either single-site or multiple-site pacing, added defibrillator function if there are appropriate indications [e.g., heart failure with reduced ejection fraction (HFrEF)], or cardiac resynchronization therapy (CRT) without a defibrillator (CRT-P) or with a defibrillator (CDT-D).
 CRT is also referred to as biventricular (BiV) pacing.
 Newer techniques for cardiac resynchronization therapy include conduction system pacing (CSP), which involves His bundle pacing (HBP or HBP-CRT) or left bundle branch (LBB) pacing (LBBP-CRT), also called left bundle branch area pacing (LBBAP).
-These techniques engage the intrinsic cardiac conduction system and may closely reproduce the native ventricular activation sequence10.
-These advances bring additional questions, including those regarding patient selection, indications, and follow-up for conduction system pacing (CSP) versus CRT via biventricular (BiV) pacing.
-17 reduce the frequency of atrial fibrillation events; however, pacemaker functions that attempt to treat episodes of atrial fibrillation actively have not shown consistent effectiveness.
+These techniques engage the intrinsic cardiac conduction system and may closely reproduce the native ventricular activation sequence3.
+These advances bring additional questions, including those regarding patient selection, indications, and follow-up for conduction system pacing (CSP) versus CRT via biventricular (BiV) pacing.4

+There is no indication of a defibrillation function for atrial fibrillation alone.
+Dual-chamber pacing may assist patients with sick sinus syndrome associated with atrial fibrillation.
+Adequate atrial pacing may reduce the frequency of atrial fibrillation events; however, pacemaker functions that attempt to treat episodes of atrial fibrillation actively have not shown consistent effectiveness.
 Therefore, pacing is not recommended as a primary treatment for atrial fibrillation.
 Many antiarrhythmics used to control atrial fibrillation can exacerbate sick sinus syndrome, which may merit pacing to prevent symptomatic bradycardia.
-Pacing is frequently required after a surgical Maze procedure when much of the normal electrical impulses from the atria are disrupted.1
+Pacing is frequently required after a surgical Maze procedure when much of the normal electrical impulses from the atria are disrupted.2